samvv/scl.js/README.md

 ### Implementations

 A :heavy_check_mark: indicates that the implementation has been completed.
-On the other hand, a missing :heavy_check_mark: means that implementation is stil pending.
+On the other hand, a missing :heavy_check_mark: means that implementation is stil pending or only partially completed.

 ### Unordered Containers